 Servers that are fully dedicated also allow students and teachers to utilize wi-fi, 3G and 4G networks in a seamless way, ensuring the best possible audio and visual experience for every student regardless of the bandwidth they have.
 Bandwidths do not have to match, and a student with a slower bandwidth will not weigh on the rest of the network.

 The ability to blend technologies means that the overall platform is more accessible to everyone.
-For people who are looking to learn a particular skill instead of spending all day tweaking hardware options, this is an aspect of technology that must be considered.
+For people who are looking to learn a particular skill instead of spending all day tweaking hardware options, this is an aspect of teaching technology that must be considered.

 The best teachers around the world will obviously be the most popular.
-Does an educational platform allow students to access the teachers who already have a huge student base?
+Does an educational platform or the teaching technology allow students to access the teachers who already have a huge student base?
 If not, there is no difference between a physical classroom and a virtual one.
 Ideally, the constraints that limit a physical classroom to 20 or 30 students per teacher is completely lifted in the virtual world.
 The scale is exponentially larger.

 Virtual learning solutions allow for the scale mentioned above regardless of how popular a teacher may be.
 Also, students have a choice of the best teachers and tutors from anywhere in the world.
 These teachers come to students through applications they are already familiar with.
 Virtual classrooms can easily accommodate hundreds of students, all with the same opportunity to access the knowledge of the best minds on Earth.
 The result is a much lower cost, higher quality education.